LuckyLuke77/UniJavaProject1/README.md

 8. We press the button *Edit Animal* and enter the code "0000", we attemt to change the "gender" of the animal, but "gender" is not a valid option, so no change is made.
 ![edit fail](https://github.com/LuckyLuke77/UniJavaProject1/blob/main/Screenshots/ZooEditFail1.png)<br>

-9. We press the button *Edit Animal* again and enter the code "0000", we attemt to change the code of the animal, but we enter the code a code that already exists, so no change is made
+9. We press the button *Edit Animal* again and enter the code "0000", we attemt to change the code of the animal, but we enter a code that already exists, so no change is made
 ![edit fail](https://github.com/LuckyLuke77/UniJavaProject1/blob/main/Screenshots/ZooEditFail2.png)<br>

 10. Once more we press *Edit Animal* and enter the code "0000", this time we attempt to change the animal's age, and successfully change it from 23 to 42.